everx-labs/ever-q-server/README.md

 # ton-q-server
-TON Database GraphQL Server.
+TON GraphQL Server.

-This component is a part of TON-Server and must not be accessed directly but through TON-Client.
+This component is a part of TON-Server and must not be accessed directly but through TON Labs Client Libraries.

 # Prerequisites